SaraOlsson/project15/Edge-Impulse-Guide/README.md

 - dtmi:com:smartparks:elephantcollar;1
 (change name)

-In the P15 portal, the metrics in the Time Series Insights are automatically identified fpr PnP-enabled devices, and custom commands can be sent like the example shown below:
+In the P15 portal, the metrics in the Time Series Insights are automatically identified for PnP-enabled devices, and custom commands can be sent like the example shown below:

 ![send command PnP](media/send-command.png)